instagibbs/bolts/XX-eltoo-onchain.md

-"Rebinding" is the act of taking a pre-signed ANYPREVOUT(ANYSCRIPT) transaction, and finalizing all the witness data, as well as modifying the prevout itself, to spend the current unresolved utxo in the utxo set.
-In the case of Eltoo, this is the funding output, or any subsequent update transaction output.
+"Rebinding" is the act of taking a pre-signed ANYPREVOUT(ANYSCRIPT) transaction, and finalizing all the witness data, as well as modifying the prevout itself, to spend the current unresolved state utxo.
+In the case of Eltoo, this is the funding output, or any subsequent update transaction state output.
 Both update and settlement transactions should be re-bound at broadcast time to react to on-chain events properly.